PBLUER19725/pbluer19725.github.io/index-en.md

       - Produces multimedia content (photography/videography) and maintains social media platforms for team visibility.

 ## How to keep in touch with us?
 - We have Bilibili account.
-You can watch our latest videos [here](https://b23.tv/yDl8OAU).
+You can watch our latest videos [here](https://b23.tv/yDl8OAU)(shared with FRC5515).
 - If you want to chat with us, you can use email.
 [Mail To Our Email: FTC19725@outlook.com](mailto:ftc19725@outlook.com)